maxmind/MaxMind-DB-Reader-java/README.md

 ## Description ##

+This is the Java API for reading MaxMind DB files.
 MaxMind DB is a binary file format that stores data indexed by IP address subnets (IPv4 or IPv6).

-This repository contains the spec for the format, tools for creating MaxMind DB files, and the Perl API for reading such files.

 ## Installation ##